Subway Sandwiches, Ranked

 Health and nutrition take a back seat with this sandwich, but the flavor is all there.
 Even better is the Chipotle Southwest Steak & Cheese, which adds a fiery sauce to the mix.
-It was introduced last year and has been earning raves.
+It was introduced in 2018 and has been earning rave reviews.

 (Oh, and take it from us: This sub is a savior when it comes to curing a hangover.)